 We’ve worked with businesses across the area to offer support, guidance and resources on how to keep customers safe.
 We are also providing distance markers and signage for local businesses to use, as well as the most up-to-date guidance from Welsh Government and Public Health Wales.

-Will car parks be open?
+Are car parks open?

 When using the ticket machines, please keep your distance from others when waiting to pay.
 The machines will be cleaned frequently, however customers may wish to use their own sanitiser if they are concerned.

 What toilets will be open?
 Where can we wash our hands?

 Most council-operated public toilets will be open, and these have full hand-washing facilities available. *Some public toilets are not council-run.

 Please wash your hands regularly, before you leave home and when you get back.
 If you know you are likely to use a public toilet, make sure to carry your own hand sanitiser and gels.